 Welcome to the University of Northern British Columbia's First Nations Centre.
 The First Nations Centre provides comprehensive services for Aboriginal Students, as well as academic and cultural support for all UNBC students.
 As one of Canada's northernmost universities, UNBC hosts a wide and varied First Nations community, many of which use the First Nations Centre as a "home away from home".
 The Centre offers a peaceful, culturally sensitive environment where students can learn, study, socialize, and relax.
 Furthermore, educational and personal counselling is available to help students make the most of their university experience.

-As a haven away from the stresses of everyday university life, the Centre fulfills an important function for both new and returning students.
-The warm and welcoming atmosphere encourages communication and exchange, thereby providing a bridge between aboriginal students as well as non-aboriginal students.
+As a haven away from the stresses of everyday university life, the First Nations Centre fulfills an important function for both new and returning students.
+The warm and welcoming atmosphere encourages communication and exchange, thereby providing a bridge between Aboriginal students as well as non-Aboriginal students.

 - Cultural Activities

 How we can help you:

 The First Nations Centre staff and students work together to create a variety of cultural activities geared towards learning and sharing.
 Potlucks, sharing circles, smudging, traditional art workshops and drumming are some of the cultural activities you can enjoy.

 Students can improve their academic skills and understanding with tutoring support.
 In addition, content focused workshops are offered throughout the year that focus on foundational writing and research skills.

 The First Nations Centre offers students a 24-hour accessible study space and computer lab.
 Students can relax in a quiet space while they work on their assignments.